jaspector

 No general a.m./p.m. inspection windows; limited scheduling accommodations available for footings, floor joists, and occupied-structure finals.
 Inspections are generally performed within one working day after request, and within two working days at most.

-Typical inspection sequence: Typical sequence: (1) environmental erosion and sediment control preconstruction inspection where land disturbance permits apply, (2) footing, (3) projection, (4) foundation, (5) under-slab plumbing, (6) floor joists, (7) slab, (8) rough-in trade inspections, (9) framing, (10) insulation, (11) final trade inspections, (12) final building inspection.
+Typical sequence: Typical sequence: (1) environmental erosion and sediment control preconstruction inspection where land disturbance permits apply, (2) footing, (3) projection, (4) foundation, (5) under-slab plumbing, (6) floor joists, (7) slab, (8) rough-in trade inspections, (9) framing, (10) insulation, (11) final trade inspections, (12) final building inspection.
 Inspections must be requested in order — the next inspection cannot be requested until the prior required inspection passes.
 Approved plans, permit card, and posted site address must be visible at the site or the inspection may be failed and a reinspection fee charged.

-New Kent County Building Permit FAQ
+Source: New Kent County Building Development ↗

-Do I need a building permit in unincorporated New Kent County, VA?
+01 Do I need a building permit in unincorporated New Kent County, VA?

 A permit is required whenever you construct, reconstruct, enlarge, alter, or demolish a structure.
 Permits are required for all structures except non-residential farm buildings as defined by the Virginia Uniform Statewide Building Code.
 All proposed development in special flood hazard areas requires county review and approval.
 Chesapeake Bay or wetlands overlays may add separate county approvals.

-How much does a building permit cost in unincorporated New Kent County, VA?
+02 How much does a building permit cost in unincorporated New Kent County, VA?

+Building permit fees in unincorporated New Kent County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $66.30 (project cost $0–$500: $65.00 permit fee + $1.30 state levy).
 Fees are calculated as: Valuation-based.
 The posted fee sheet lists project-cost bands from $0 to $25,000 with a separate state levy column.
 Contact the Building Development office for fees on projects valued above $25,001.
 Fees are based on the fair market value of the improvement..
 Plan check fee: No separate standalone plan-review fee was identified.
 Plan review is included in the county's permit-review process..

-How do I apply for a building permit in unincorporated New Kent County, VA?
+03 How do I apply for a building permit in unincorporated New Kent County, VA?

-1. Confirm whether Health Department, zoning, and environmental approvals are needed before or alongside the building permit.
+To apply for a building permit in unincorporated New Kent County, VA, follow these steps: 1.
+Confirm whether Health Department, zoning, and environmental approvals are needed before or alongside the building permit.
 Private well or septic projects require New Kent Health Department approval first.
 Projects disturbing more than 2,500 sq ft need a land disturbance permit from Environmental.
 Commercial permits are accepted only after Planning site-plan approval and after a land disturbance permit has been submitted to Environmental.
 2. Determine the correct county forms.
 New homes use the Single Family Dwelling application; additions, accessory structures, renovations, and similar residential work use the Building Permit application; commercial work uses the commercial building or trade permit forms.
 All forms are available at the county's Applications and Forms page.
 3. Assemble required documents.
 Residential submittals require the completed application, two complete plan sets, one site plan, Health Department packet if applicable, proof of applying for a land disturbance permit when required, and a copy of the recorded deed.
 Commercial submittals require a complete application, two full plan sets including architectural, structural, and MEP sheets, an approved site plan or approval letter, and a copy of the land disturbance permit.
 4. Submit the packet in person or by mail with original signatures, license verification, and payment.
 Residential applications cannot be faxed or emailed and no online or phone payment is presently accepted.
 Submissions are accepted Monday through Friday, 8:00 a.m. to 3:45 p.m.
 5. Await county reviews.
 Building Development performs plan review and code review.
 Planning handles setbacks, zoning, and site-plan prerequisites.
 Environmental handles land disturbance, erosion and stormwater, Chesapeake Bay, wetlands, and floodplain review where applicable.
 Commercial projects also require a preconstruction conference for all commercial and industrial work.
 6. Pay remaining fees and secure permit issuance.
 Permit fees are due at or before issuance; Environmental fees are due upon permit issuance except Chesapeake Bay Board applications where payment is due at submittal.
 Work performed before a permit is obtained may trigger doubled permit fees.
 7. Post approved plans and permit card at the job site before beginning work.
 Schedule required inspections through the inspection line (804-966-8572) or Building Development office.
 Environmental preconstruction inspections are scheduled through Environmental when land disturbance permits apply.
 8. Obtain final approvals.
 A certificate of occupancy for a new single-family dwelling is issued the next business day after a successful final inspection and is available for pickup after 3:00 p.m.

-How long does it take to get a building permit in unincorporated New Kent County, VA?
+04 How long does it take to get a building permit in unincorporated New Kent County, VA?

-What work is exempt from building permits in unincorporated New Kent County, VA?
+05 What work is exempt from building permits in unincorporated New Kent County, VA?

-How do I schedule a building inspection in unincorporated New Kent County, VA?
+06 How do I schedule a building inspection in unincorporated New Kent County, VA?

-Inspections can be scheduled via: Inspection Line: (804) 966-8572, Building Development office: (804) 966-9680, Environmental (land disturbance inspections): (804) 966-8580.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated New Kent County, VA via: Inspection Line: (804) 966-8572, Building Development office: (804) 966-9680, Environmental (land disturbance inspections): (804) 966-8580.
 Inspection requests for the next business day must be made before 4:00 p.m.
 Inspectors are assigned routes each morning at 8:00 a.m.
 Limited a.m./p.m. accommodations are available for footings, floor joists, and occupied-structure finals..